wambugu-jon/alx-higher_level_programming/README.md

-For this project, we are expected you to look at this concept:
+For this project, we are expected to look at the following concepts:

->Python programming.
-https://alx-intranet.hbtn.io/concepts/550
+>>Python programming learning resources... https://alx-intranet.hbtn.io/concepts/550

 1. 0x00.
 Python - Hello, World.